Invincible-Venom/android_device_meizu_m3note-intl/README.md

 # Meizu M3 Note - Unofficial CyanogenMod 12.1 /AOSP
-This device tree is for building of the Unofficial Cyanogenmod 12.1 and Android 5.1 Lollipop based ROMs.
+This device tree is for building of Cyanogenmod 12.1 and Android 5.1 Lollipop based ROMs.

 # About Device
 M3 Note - Only for L Model